-Well, another perspective might be what Alphabet CEO Larry Page calls the “toothbrush test” to determine whether a company is worth buying.
+Well, another perspective might be what Google co-founder Larry Page calls the “toothbrush test” to determine whether a company is worth buying.

 The toothbrush test is this: Is the object of your attention something you will use once or twice a day, every day, and does using it make your life better?